heesun1116/heestaclone-forntend-web/README.md

 ## 01. Project background 🔎

 Using the Apollo + with React is good for managing the flow of data across multiple sources.
 For that reason, I  took an “Instagram Clone Coding with Apollo  & React” class from the Nomad Coder Acadamy.
-(I already had been taken a class that can be learned the apollo basic, so I have a fundamental ㅁㅐ일 e Apollo).
+(I already had been taken a class that can be learned the apollo basic, so I have a fundamental Apollo).
 From the course, we can learn the front-end, back-end, and app.
 However, the front-end lecture did not cover the full function of Instagram.
 So I developed additional features of Instagram and completed this ‘Heestagram’.
 Furthermore, I redesign the UX/UI of “Heestagram”.

 ## 02. Project feature 📄